-Neurodegenerative diseases of the peripheral and central nervous sytems devastate individuals and their families, and endanger the fiscal solvency of health care organizations.
-These diseases, the incidence of which are increasing in proportion to our aging population, are receiving priority status for available funds from government and other funding agencies.
+Neurodegenerative diseases of the peripheral and central nervous systems devastate individuals and their families, and endanger the fiscal solvency of health care organizations.
+These diseases, the incidence of which are increasing in proportion to our ageing population, are receiving priority status for available funds from government and other funding agencies.

 Here in Manitoba, St-Boniface Hospital Research has developed an ‘in house’ neurodegenerative disorders research team – the Division of Neurodegenerative Disorders (DND) to determine mechanisms underlying, and identify potential treatments for, neurodegenerative diseases including Alzheimer’s Disease, ischemic stroke, traumatic brain injury and aging-related CNS degeneration.
 Additionally, we are particularly interested in the impact of diabetes on these neurodegenerative disorders.

 The Division was established in the fall of 1999 under the supervision of Dr. John Foerster who built a strong research team that within the first two years of existence successfully attracted $3 million in grant funding from national and international funding agencies.